dgl-prc/m_testing_adversatial_sample/README.md

 To quickly yield adversarial samples, we provide a default setting for each attack manner.Do you want to perform an attack with the default settings?y/n
 ```
 You can use the default settings with "y", or specific parameters by yourself with "n".
-We recommend one to choose "n" firstly to see which parameters are required and setted by the default settings.
-For the sake of concise, we only demonstrate the useage of default mode.
+We recommend one to choose "n" firstly to see which parameters are required and the default settings.
+We demonstrate the useage of default mode here.

-Let's back to the useage example, input "y" to continue.
+Back to the useage example, input "y" to continue.

 ```
 # you need choose which dataset you want to attack.
 Here mnist is selected.